mev-fyi/data/README.md

 1. **Fork the Repository**: Start by forking this repository.
 2. **Clone & Create a New Branch**: Clone the repository to your local machine and create a new branch.
-3. **Make Changes**: Add your contributions e.g. link to a relevant research paper in data/links/papers.txt.
-Articles, discussion thread, forum post or any educational content can be added to data/links/articles.txt.
+3. **Make Changes**: Add your contributions namely
+   1. link to a relevant research paper in data/links/arxiv_papers.csv alongside your handle if you want to be noted as paper referrer.
+   2. Articles, discussion thread, forum post or any educational content can be added to data/links/articles.csv alongside your handle if you want to be noted as article referrer.
 4. **Push & Create a Pull Request**: Push your changes to your fork and then open a pull request against this repository.

 ## Support the Initiative